abijeet-dhillon/github_data_pipeline/README.md

 ## Project Objective

 This repository houses the end-to-end software analytics platform developed for **COSC 448: Directed Studies – Development and Deployment of a Scalable Data Pipeline for Research** at UBC Okanagan.
-Guided by the outcomes published in the [course syllabus](docs/cosc448-syllabus.pdf) and the week-by-week deliverables tracked in [docs/weekly_updates.md](docs/weekly_updates.md), the project demonstrates how to:
+Guided by the week-by-week deliverables tracked in [docs/weekly_updates.md](docs/weekly_updates.md), the project demonstrates how to:

 - Automate the retrieval of rich GitHub repository telemetry (metadata, issues, pull requests, commits, contributors, cross-repo references, git blame).
 - Clean, normalize, and cache those datasets in deterministic JSON artifacts under `output/{owner_repo}`.